EthBuilders/Curriculum/README.md

 | ✅                    | DONE             |

-## Learn the Basic Information
+## Learn how to use Ethereum
-To learn how to develop smart contracts and Decentralized applications, its good to first interact with the protocols and tools built on Ethereum.
+Learn how to interact with the protocols and tools built on Ethereum as a user.

 | Status | Topic | Available at | About |
 | ------ | ------ | ------ |------ |